-There is a national shortage of Psychiatric Intensive Care Unit (PICU) beds.
+National shortage of Psychiatric Intensive Care Unit (PICU) beds

-This has resulted in delayed transfers (12 hour breaches) in Emergency Departments for the Royal Derby Hospital and Chesterfield Royal Hospital NHS Foundation Trust, and in police custody.
-It is also a concern for prison release where there is a significant Mental Health problem and a community risk.
-This has resulted in an increased use of PICU over the last three years locally, which is impacting on CCG and Derbyshire Healthcare NHS Foundation Trust's budget overspend.
+This has resulted in delayed transfers (12 hour breaches) in ED for Royal Derby Hospital, CRHFT and in police custody.
+It is also a concern for prison release where there is a significant Mental Health problem and community risk.
+This has resulted in an increased use of PICU over the last three years locally, which is impacting on CCG and Derbyshire Healthcare NHS Foundation Trust budget overspend.

 The CCGs have appointed a coordinator for PICU to help bring length of stay down, build relationships with providers and bring data together.
-The CCG provides challenge in the system and a more robust control of the gateway.
+The CCG provides challenge in the system and more robust control of gateway.
+Escalated performance management from NHS England/NHS Improvement and an agreed action plan is in place.
+The budget is to be reset utilising Mental Health Minimum Investment Standard and it may take a year to see if demand is reduced.
+A date is set for target change in numbers for March 2020.